-Our board of directors and our stockholders approved the Equity Incentive Plan on August 7, 2017, which we amended and restated in connection with the consummation of this offering.
+Our board of directors and our stockholders approved the Equity Incentive Plan on August 7, 2017.

-Under the Equity Incentive Plan as amended and restated, 4,320,876 shares of our common stock are reserved for issuance under the plan.
-The maximum amount of shares that may be granted with respect to stock option awards and/or stock appreciation rights, or SARs, under the Equity

-Incentive Plan is 1,623,006 and no more than 432,087 shares may be granted to any one participant with respect to incentive stock options, or ISOs.
-The Equity Incentive Plan as amended and restated will expire in August 2030 unless earlier terminated by our board of directors.
+Under the Equity Incentive Plan, 35,496,000 shares of our common stock are reserved for issuance under the plan.
+The maximum amount of shares that may be granted with respect to stock option awards and/or stock appreciation rights, or SARs, under the Equity Incentive Plan is 13,333,000 and no more than 3,549,600 shares may be granted to any one participant with respect to incentive stock options, or ISOs.
+The Equity Incentive Plan will expire in December 2027 unless earlier terminated by our board of directors.
 Following the effectiveness of the 2020 Plan, the Equity Incentive Plan will terminate and we will not make any further awards under the Equity Incentive Plan.
 However, any outstanding awards granted under the Equity Incentive Plan will remain outstanding, subject to the terms of the Equity Incentive Plan and applicable award agreement.
 Shares of our common stock subject to awards granted under the Equity Incentive Plan that expire, lapse or are terminated, exchanged for or settled in cash, surrendered, repurchased, canceled without having been fully exercised or forfeited following the effective date of the 2020 Plan will become available for issuance under the 2020 Plan in accordance with its terms.